EtorojahOkon/IDropa/README.md

 # IDropa
-A DOM element info grabber made by developers.
-For developers
+A Chrome Browser extension used to get DOM element information!
+Made by developers...
+For developers...